 However, in 1608, an incident occurred.
 Harunobu’s Red Seal Ship and a Portuguese ship had a battle in Macao, and many Japanese were injured or killed.
 Harunobu asked Ieyasu for permission to retaliate and he attacked and sank a Portuguese ship outside the harbor of Nagasaki.
-After that, no more Portuguese ships arrived in the port of Kuchinotsu.
-Again, the relationship between the Society of Jesus and the Nanban trade, which had been indivisible, deteriorated.
-What is worse, this matter developed into a major catastrophe through which Harunobu would bring ruin upon himself.
+As a result, the relationship between the Society of Jesus and the Namban trade, which had been a close one, deteriorated.
+Even worse, this matter developed into a major catastrophe through which Harunobu would bring ruin upon himself.

 After hearing about the successful retaliation against a Portuguese ship, Ieyasu Tokugawa praised Harunobu.
 However, a bakufu superintendent officer, Daihachi Okamoto took advantage of Harunobu’s situation.
 He told Harunobu, “As a reward for this attack, I will see to it that you get back the land that was once the Arima Clan’s.”
 Harunobu desperately wanted to get back the territory he had lost in the war against the Ryuzoji Clan, and for this reason, he believed Daihachi.
 He asked Harunobu for money and also gave him a fake red seal license, leading himself to yet another breach of trust.

 When Ieyasu heard about this, Daihachi Okamoto was captured and burned alive at the stake.
-Harunobu was condemned for trying to get his former territory back, and was exiled to Kainokuni (Yamanashi Prefecture).
-Since both of them were Christians, this incident became one of the reasons to intensify the persecution of Christians all over Japan.
+Harunobu was condemned for trying to get his former territory back, and was exiled to the Kai Province (Yamanashi Prefecture).
 Later on, Harunobu was given the death penalty; however, because suicide was forbidden in Christianity, he refused to commit seppuku (suicide by disembowelment).
 Instead, he made his retainer decapitate him while his wife and family watched.
 He kept his faith until the very end.
 It was 1612 when Harunobu’s life of 45 years came to a close.

 Through this incident, Ieyasu felt how perilous Christianity was, and it resulted in promulgation of “Keicho-no-Kinkyorei”, a strict prohibition order against Christianity.
 Christian mission work had already been under a ban, but the bakufu had never directly persecuted believers.
 However, the new order pressured not only the samurai but also the common people to conversion.
 It was so strict that punishment was given to those who refused.

 The son of Harunobu, Naozumi Arima, was a retainer of Ieyasu.
 Therefore, even though his father was given the death penalty, he was still allowed to succeed his father as the head of the family as well as inherit his territory.
 Soon after the succession, he turned away from Christianity and making a complete reversal, started to persecute Christians.
 He expelled missionaries and ordered the destruction of churches.
-The common people were also pressured to renounce their religious beliefs, however, there was a strongly-rooted Christian organization called Confraria, which made it difficult for him to eliminate Christians.
+The common people were also pressured to renounce their religious beliefs, however, there was a deeply-rooted Christian organization called Confraria with a presence in each region, which made it difficult for him to expel Christianity.
 He was worried that the bakufu might become skeptical of him, and therefore Naozumi was unrelenting in his persecution of Christians.
 He even killed his half brothers who were the children of his father and his second wife.
 However, his conscience was bothered by his actions, and eventually he could no longer stand his situation.
 Naozumi asked the bakufu for a transfer, and in 1614, he was placed in Nobeoka, Hyuga (Miyazaki Prefecture).
 At this time, many of his retainers left their positions as samurai and decided to stay and become farmers.
 They didn’t renounce their faith; they chose to stay on the Shimabara Peninsula.